- IT maintenance planned outages

 Western uses Microsoft Office 365 for all of its desktop needs and is available for all staff.
 Like you, O365 works everywhere, across devices.

 SharePoint is a great option for storing and sharing files securely.
-There are currently no capacity limits, you can access it from anywhere with your Western ID and password.
-It is a recommended secure option, where you can share files, and it allows file synchronization and cloud backup as well.
+It is high-capacity and you can access it from anywhere with your Western ID and password.
+It is a recommended secure option for data storage and sharing, and it allows file synchronization and cloud backup as well.
 Sharing to non-WSU collaborators is also possible, via a request to the IT Service Desk.

 See our step-by-step guide for migrating from CloudStor to Sharepoint.